-The PCIe 4.0 was the prominent feature during AMD’s introduction of their Ryzen third generation desktop CPUs and a new chipset as they are the first one to introduce the PCIe 4.0 for the desktop users.
+The PCIe 4.0 was the prominent feature during AMD’s introduction of their Ryzen third generation desktop CPUs and a new chipset as they are the first one to introduce the PCIe 4.0 for desktop users.
+Today, we will be doing a PCIe Gen 3 vs PCIe Gen 4 comparison to see how they differ from each other.

 |PCI Express Version||Encoding||Transfer Rate||Bandwidth|